Improving Noisy Student Training on Non-target Domain Data for Automatic Speech Recognition: Experiments and results

-Supervised baselines using only AISHELL-1 data, which is also the initial teacher of NST iterations are shown in Table \ref{table:s-baselines}.
+Supervised baseline using only AISHELL-1 data, which is the initial teacher of NST iterations is shown in Table \ref{table:s-baselines}.
 Then supervised training is done on AISHELL-1 data mixing with supervised AISHELL-2 and WenetSpeech.
 These two results are considered as ceilings of our model’s performance.
 Then standard NST experiments is conducted without data selection strategy using AISHELL-1 as supervised data and AISHELL-2 as unsupervised data, the results of which are shown in Table \ref{table:s-baselines}.
 The 3.99\% CER can be achieved after first NST iteration because these two datasets have similar domain and recording settings.
 The closer the topics and configs, the better performance the NST algorithm will have.
 In the case of the ideal data distribution, the filtering approach is not required.
 However, in the majority of recognition jobs, this condition is not typical.
 After first NST iteration with WenetSpeech pseudo-label, the CER increases to 5.52\%, which is even higher than the supervised baseline using only AISHELL-1 data.
-To reduce the CER of pseudo-labels and make training easier in the earlier iterations, a appropriate filter is required.
+To reduce CER of pseudo-labels and make training easier in early stages, an appropriate filter is required.